Categories

 What do ya know?

-Big Island holds a special place in our hearts because McKenna (2021) Dana (2022) each spent 4 months living here while working with the Christian ministry group: Youth With A Mission (YWAM).
+Big Island holds a special place in our hearts because McKenna (2021) and Dana (2022) each spent 4 months living here while working with the Christian ministry group: Youth With A Mission (YWAM).
 They spent all their free time exploring and adventuring around, which made them perfect hosts for visiting sisters and friends— hence the perfectly crafted itinerary.
 We hope you have the most amazing time visiting Hawaii and all she has to share!

 If island hopping is the name of your Hawaii-adventure-game, Kauai is the perfect pairing for Big Island.
 The garden island offers completely different and astonishingly beautiful coastlines, hikes, and waterfalls.
 Be sure to check out our Kauai blog post if you’re planning to visit.